zhanlutuzi/lobe-chat01/README.md

 </details>

-## 👋🏻 Getting Started & Join Our Community
+## 👋🏻 Getting Started & Join Our Community.

 We are a group of e/acc design-engineers, hoping to provide modern design components and tools for AIGC.
 By adopting the Bootstrapping approach, we aim to provide developers and users with a more open, transparent, and user-friendly product ecosystem.